tristanseifert/meta-sativa-base/README.md

 - meta-openembedded: specifically, meta-oe and meta-filesystems
 - meta-openamp
 - meta-rauc
+- meta-clang: Optional, to compile everything with clang.
+This is the only compiler that's tested with these.

 ## Build configuration
 First, select the distro `sativa` in your build configuration; then configure your `build/conf/local.conf` to use one of the following machines: